sui8/NavigationEV3-Limited/README.md

 ## List of Functions
 ・ Automatically calculates the distance and angle just by placing the robot
 ・ Robot position points can be deleted (all deletions)
-・ Reading .ngd file and restoring court status
+・ Reading .ngd file and restoring court status (Viewer)

 ## Download
 If you want to distribute it, please contact the developer's email (decodeco.7000@gmail.com).
 In some cases, it may be rejected.
 Basically, it is only permitted for educational purposes.
 Commercial use is prohibited.